WORDS DO MATTER!

 WORDS DO MATTER!
 Life is not all about physical activity.
 We are known by what we say as well as what we do.
 Proverbs chapter 15 (NIV) is full of advice on this topic.
-God’s Word says, “A gentle answer turns away wrath” (verse 1), “The tongue of the wise adorns knowledge.” (v2), “The soothing tongue is a tree of life. (v4) By our words we can make people angry or we can help bring peace to an intense situation.
+God’s Word says, “A gentle answer turns away wrath” (verse 1), “The tongue of the wise adorns knowledge” (v2), and “The soothing tongue is a tree of life, (v4).
+Through our words we can make people angry or we can help bring peace to an intense situation.
 The choice is ours.
 As a Pastor I know sometimes we can unintentionally add fuel to the fire by choosing the wrong word or being misunderstood.
 But whenever possible each of us should work to use our words to heal and help rather than to intensify anger.
 And sometimes people may misquote you or the Pastor or someone else and cause someone else to become angry with you or their words may inflame others as well.
 Our news media today has become very adept at producing anger through their intentional misquoting of what people say.
 Let us not be like that; let us weight our words carefully.